Provides an introduction to using Linux commands.

 Linux is a popular operating system that is available at Temple on three central computer systems: owlsnest.hpc.temple.edu (high performance computing cluster), compute.temple.edu (research system for SAS programmers), and astro.temple.edu (general user website and programming).

 Astro is a general user system.
 All students, faculty, and staff have access to Astro by default.
 To obtain access to the High Performance Computing cluster or compute.temple.edu, send an email to the HPC support team at email@example.com.

-You can access your Linux account in a computer lab or through a secure telnet program, such as SSH Secure Shell available at Temple's Download web site.
+You can access your Linux account in a computer lab or through a secure telnet program, such as PuTTY, available at Temple's Download web site.

 Once you have logged on, you will see a system prompt where you type Linux commands.